gduteil/cozytouch/README.md

 ## Configuration

-Once your Home Assistant has restarted, go to `Settings -> Devices & Services -> Add an  intégration`.
+Once your Home Assistant has restarted, go to `Settings -> Devices & Services -> Add an  integration`.

 Search for `cozytouch` and select the `Atlantic Cozytouch` integration.